 Many dental implant companies in the United States are looking to increase their share of the growing market.
-In fact, there are over 35 competitors vying for a position in this $1 billion+ United States market.
+In fact, there are over 35 competitors vying for a position in this $1.1 billion+ U.S. market.

 Navigating through this industry can be challenging, so we have compiled a list of outlining top dental implant companies to help you make better strategic decisions.